Skyfrei/Epic7App-Ongoing/README.md

-Its an app i am working towards .
+Its an app i am working on .
 It was meant to help new players in the game called Epic7 (mobile game) created by Smilegate, this is entirely a free to use program and i get no profit whatsoever out of it .
 However theres a donate button implemented in case anyone wants to support me and the project.